tpayne/lang-examples/csharp/WebRestAPI/WebRestAPI/README.md

     docker build . --tag csharpwsapi:1.0
     docker run --rm -p 5555:80 csharpwsapi:1.0

-If everything has worked as expected, then you can run services like the followingg...
+If everything has worked as expected, then you can run services like the following...

     curl localhost:5555/api/test/version
     curl -k -X POST -H "Content-Type: application/json" \